bcgov/ols-geocoder/BCAddressExchangeSchema.md

 footprint|OGC WKT|geometry of site footprint in OGC Well-Known Text format.
 Can use other geometry standards in other formats (e.g., GML GeoJson)|No|No

-Here's the same schema with the most common fields at the front:
+Here's another version of the above schema but with the most common fields at the front:

 Field Name | Data Type |	Description | Required for Civic Address|Required for Non-civic address
 ---: | --- | --- | ---| ---